Yoga Life

 I seek to create a warm and welcoming space for practitioners of all levels.
 My classes are often inspired by the structure and shapes found in the Ashtanga system, and usually center around an area or action of the body.
 I like to partner strength and mobility work, explore ways to reset the mind-body connection, and infuse a sense of play into sequences.

-People often describe me as straightforward, and someone who creates a coherent and creative class.
+People often describe me as straightforward and encouraging, and someone who creates a coherent, creative class.
 I prefer watching and guiding you, yogi, rather than performing for you.